Edward Wilkinson (secret agent): Paris, Angers and Lyon

-However, the operator asked for a delay to sort out some personal business and so the pair went to Paris, crossing the demarcation line wedged in the cubbyhole of a railway tender, a method first used by Cowburn.
-They took a night express from Bordeaux to Paris, where they separated, but the radio operator was delayed and they regularly met again.
-Cowburn returned to Lyon (again in a tender) to report what had happened and Hall told him the operator had failed to get across the demarcation line and so was being replaced by a more resourceful one.
+Wilkinson arrived 1/2 June 1942 by parachute with SOE agent Benjamin Cowburn. plus luggage on an additional parachute.
+They were dropped in Vichy France (still unoccupied by the Germans) 65 km distant from their intended spot but met each other by pre-arrangement in Tarbes.
+Cowburn, already experienced as an SOE agent, was to help Wilkinson create a network of resistants.
+They traveled first to Lyon to meet with Virginia Hall, another SOE agent, in Lyon and find a wireless operator, Denis Rake, and then onward to Paris in occupied France, crossing the border by train using Cowburn's technique of hiding in a cavity under the tender.
+Wilkinson would later use a different and more comfortable way of crossing the border between occupied and unoccupied (Vichy) France.
+Cowburn's verdict was that Wilkinson would make an excellent agent.

-Wilkinson caught a train to Angers and with Yvonne's help set up a small network.
-He returned to Paris from time to time to try to meet the radio operator at the agreed rendezvous point.
+Wilkinson caught a train to Angers and with he wife Yvonne's help (She took on the last name "Keller") he set up Privet, a small network of friends.
+He returned to Paris from time to time to try to meet the radio operator at an agreed rendezvous point.
 He finally managed this, but instead of the expected man it was Denis Rake, sent by Hall without a transmitter.
 Wilkinson found out that Rake had got into a relationship with a German staff officer in Paris and demanded he end it, but Rake initially refused.
 Wilkinson then decided to go back to Lyon and to go with him Rake in the end had to comply with Wilkinson's demand.

 They recrossed the demarcation line and got to Hall in Lyon, who gave them a transmitter.
 There Wilkinson also met Richard Henry Heslop, a friend from training, and the three men decided to cross the demarcation line near Limoges.
-In that city Rake lived in a rented room at a café and the other two in a hotel, with the trio dining that day in the restaurant of the hôtel des Faisans.
-They would not tell Rake where they were staying and he thought they did not trust him.
-He did not turn up at that hotel on 15 August and - despite an SOE rule to continue as normal in that situation - the other two went looking for him and were arrested as soon as they went past that hotel a second time.
+In that city Rake stayed in one hotel and the other two in a different hotel.
+They dined that day in the restaurant of the Hôtel des Faisans.
+They would not tell Rake where they were staying as they did not trust him.
+He did not turn up at his hotel on 15 August and, despite an SOE rule to continue as normal in that situation, Wilkinson and Heslop went looking for him and were arrested as soon as they walked past that hotel a second time.

 Rake had been arrested at a police checkpoint three hours earlier.
-Afraid of his landlady's curiosity, he had well-hidden his radio transmitter in the cloakroom at that hotel, but the policeman found 65,000 francs in his case, not pinned together in bundles of ten as was then usual.
-Heslop and Wilkinson claimed only to have met Rake the day before, but Rake's and Wilkinson's tickets had consecutive numbers and their identity cards were in the same handwriting despite claiming to be from different towns.
+He had hidden his radio transmitter in the cloakroom of the hotel, but the policeman found 65,000 francs in his luggage, not pinned together in bundles of ten as was then usual.
+Heslop and Wilkinson claimed only to have met Rake the day before, but Rake's and Wilkinson's tickets had consecutive numbers and their identity cards were in the same handwriting despite their claim to be from different places.